Home

 2002

-The Grass Paintings is a series of large-scale single canvases and diptychs.
-They feature a recurring motif of green backgrounds executed in broad brushstrokes and overlaid with marks in shades of blue and pink.
-In Lancashire and Thailand, Betrothed, Brian Clarke integrated this motif with window silhouettes on black ground.
+Brian Clarke’s Grass Paintings is a series of large-scale single canvases and diptychs from 2002.
+The works in this series feature a recurring motif of green grounds executed in broad brushstrokes and overlaid with marks in shades of blue and pink.
+In Lancashire and Thailand, Betrothed, Clarke integrated this motif with window silhouettes on a black ground.
 The series was created during the artist’s stay in Thailand.

-In 2002, Tony Shafrazi Gallery wrote in the publication Brian Clarke: Transillumination on Brian Clarke's 'Grass Paintings' series:
+In 2002, Tony Shafrazi Gallery wrote in the publication Brian Clarke: Transillumination: